CILM-FM: History

 In March 2011, CKRS-FM changed its music content from classic hits to mainstream rock, while retaining its talk programming.
 The station's playlist, however, was heavy on classic rock.

 In 2012, the station was sold to Attraction Radio, and was rebranded as "CKRS 98,3".
 Its music and talk programming continued, though at this point, most of its talk programs are networked from Cogeco.

 In May 2014, CKRS filed an application with the CRTC, which would amend its licence to reduce spoken word requirements and enable them to carry more music-based programming, a necessity, as CKRS is seeking to affiliate with Rythme FM.
 The license amendment would allow CKRS to carry 50 hours of local programming a week and six hours and five minutes of local news each week, with the remainder programmed from Rythme FM.
 CKRS announced the plans and license change, as ratings have shown that CKRS was one of the market's lowest-rated radio stations, with only 5% of the commercial market share, with competing rock station CKYK-FM commanding a 24% share.
 The application was approved by the CRTC on November 26, 2014; the amendment includes its minimum local "spoken word" requirement reduced to 21 hours a week.
 Following the approval, it was announced that CKRS-FM and sister station CKGS-FM would join the Rythme FM network starting February 9, 2015, changing callsign to CILM-FM.

 In August 2018, Attraction Radio abandoned the Rythme FM network affiliation for an in-house branding "O".
 CKGS-FM would break the simulcast of CILM-FM on September 17, 2019, when it adopted the Country-Western format as Hit Country 105,5, with CILM-FM retaining the adult contemporary format.

-Cogeco would acquire CILM-FM from Arsenal Media (the renamed Attraction Radio) on April 25, 2022, reintroducing the Rythme FM branding in Saguenay soon after.
+Cogeco would acquire CILM-FM from Arsenal Media (the renamed Attraction Radio) on April 25, 2022, this acquisition reunited CILM with the Corus Quebec owned stations that are now owned by Cogeco and the Rythme FM owned and operated stations, this acquisition also reintroduced the Rythme FM branding in Saguenay soon after.